Student Privacy Information (FERPA)

-It is your responsibility to direct Clarkson College to withhold information you do not wish to see released.
-Absent specific direction from a student (or via the student’s completion of Buckley Amendment forms), Clarkson College considers the following to be directory information:
+It is your responsibility to direct Clarkson College to withhold directory information you do not wish to see released.
+Absent of specific direction from a student (or via the student’s completion of Buckley Amendment forms), Clarkson College considers the following to be directory information:

 Notification of Rights under FERPA for Postsecondary Institutions